 Ahead of the 2021/2022 season, manager Neil Young was offered a three-year contract, in a season that would see the club promoted back to the Northern Premier League Premier Division after beating Workington away in extra time in the play-off semi final and Runcorn Linnets away in the play-off final.

-Marine’s best performances in the F.A.
-Cup were reaching the 3rd Round in 1992/3 (losing 1-3 to Crewe Alexandra) and in 2020/1 (losing at home 0-5 to Tottenham Hotspur, with the game being broadcast live on BBC Match of the Day and watched by a record nearly 40 million viewers worldwide).
-Marine have also achieved eleven First Round and two Second Round appearances in the FA Cup and have beaten three Football League Clubs (Barnsley, Halifax Town & Colchester United) in the competition.
-Marine have twice reached the semi-finals of the F.A.
-Trophy in 1983/84 and 1991/92 and have been winners of 13 senior county cups.
-Marine have won the Liverpool Senior Cup seven times and the Lancashire Trophy Challenge Trophy three times.
+Marine’s best performances in the FA Cup were reaching the 3rd Round in 1992/93 (losing 1-3 to Crewe Alexandra) and in 2020/21 (losing at home 0-5 to Tottenham Hotspur, with the game being broadcast live on BBC Match of the Day and watched by a record nearly 40 million viewers worldwide).
+Marine have also achieved eleven First Round and two Second Round appearances in the FA Cup and have beaten three Football League Clubs (Barnsley, Halifax Town and Colchester United) in the competition.
+Marine have twice reached the semi-finals of the FA Trophy in 1983/84 and 1991/92 and have been winners of 14 senior county cups.
+Marine have won the Liverpool Senior Cup eight times and the Lancashire Challenge Trophy three times.

 The club have twice won the accolade as Football Foundation Community Club of the Year in 2009 and 2010, as voted by readers of the Non League Paper, and in March 2011 the club were awarded the FA Charter Standard Community Club award by the Football Association.
 In 2010, the club was awarded Club of the Year by outgoing league sponsors UniBond.

-The club is continuing to make improvements to their Marine Travel Arena base and over the last ten years have installed new floodlights, a new boardroom, new offices, hospitality suites, tea room, kit store, first aid room, steward control room and club shop.
-In Summer 2022 the club installed a 3G pitch at the ground for community use and ready for a new era back in the Northern Premier League Premier Division, as well as upgrading the floodlights to an LED system.
+The club is continuing to make improvements to their Marine Travel Arena base and over the last ten years have installed new floodlights, a new boardroom, new offices, hospitality suites, snack kiosk, kit store, first aid room, steward control room and club shop.
+In Summer 2022 the club installed a FIFA Quality Pro 3G pitch at the ground for community use and ready for a new era back in the Northern Premier League Premier Division, as well as upgrading the floodlights to an LED system.
 In addition a major refurbishment to the bar and function facilities created a new kitchen and outside seating area, to move the club to a seven day a week operation.